shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 Dog Drathalion’s ears twitched.
 “I don’t like this.”
 She secretly picked up some rocks and put them in a bag.
 She held them to Robin Hood.
 “Here’s around 200 to 300 gold.”
 She opened the bag.
 Gold coins sparkled in the light that pierced through the treetops.
 “Gra, confirm?”
 She tossed the bag at Gra.

 Gra tossed the bag in the air and let it land in his palm.
-“Feels like the weight of 250 gold.”
+“Feels like it weighs about… like it’s about 250 gold.”
 He pulled the drawstring shut and handed it to Robin Hood.

 Robin Hood took it eagerly.
 “Thank you so much!
 This is going to help a lot.
 You may now pass.”